GoogleCloudPlatform/microservices-demo/README.md

    This will build and deploy the application.
 If you need to rebuild the images automatically as you refactor the code, run `skaffold dev` command.

 1. Run `kubectl get pods` to verify the Pods are ready and running.

-The application frontend should be available at http://localhost:80 on your machine.
+1. Access the web frontend through your browser
+    - **Minikube** requires you to run a command to access the service:
+    ```shell
+    minikube service frontend-external
+    ```
+    - **Docker For Desktop** should automatically provide a port mapping for the LoadBalancer. = You can access the frontend at http://localhost:80
+    - **Kind** does not provision an IP address for the service.
+You must first run a port-forwarding process:
+    ```shell
+    kubectl port-forward deployment/frontend 8080:8080
+    ```
+    You should now be able to access the frontend at http://localhost:8080

 ### Option 2: Running on Google Kubernetes Engine (GKE)